nionio6915/LPC1768-RepRapFirmware-Files/README.md

 7. Slowly, gently start testing stuff.
 Depending on your setup, start testing motors and heater.
 Motors- issue home commands, but be ready to trip the endstops to stop motion.
 Do them one at a time.
 Use M114 & M119 to determine position and endstop status.

 8. Here is the tedious part, you can not access the SD card by normal methods yet.
-I used to be able to mount the SD card via the raspi and read/write the config files on it directly.
 You HAVE to sneakernet it for now...

 9. LCD- documentation and example board file rerefence LCD's - only ST9720 SPI currently supported.
 For REARM, it reads just like Panacutt's info for RRD display (don;t mind Roy's typo saying its for Vicki2) -